RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Modules/2-Customising an Existing Table/1-Understanding tables via the Assets module.md

 ![A screenshot that demonstrates how to use Designer to view the columns built into the Assets table.](<Designer Assets Columns.png>)

-4. So, the **Assets** table contains information such as the *Model Type*, *Age* of an Asset, any *Bills* that are attached to it, and the *Employee* responsible.
+4. We can see that the **Assets** table contains information such as the *Model* of an asset, its *Age*, any *Bills* that are attached to it, and the *Employee* responsible.
 We can see that the *Name* field is written in bold, which shows that it is title column.

-<a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/1-all-about-tables-in-designer/1-all-about-tables-in-designer.md" target="_blank">Click here</a> to learn more about viewing and editing columns in Designer.
+> <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/1-all-about-tables-in-designer/1-all-about-tables-in-designer.md" target="_blank">Click here</a> to learn more about viewing and editing columns in Designer.
+This doc also goes into detail about what a Title Column is.

 ## Summary and Explanation